 Sometimes called Small Group Instructional Diagnosis (SGID), these facilitated and anonymous mid-semester interventions provide a valuable insight into what is happening in your classroom.
 Sessions typically take 20 or 30 minutes for an average class.
 Faculty members meet with a GIFT Giver prior to the class meeting to review the questions and process.
 During the class, professors are excused from attending these sessions, while a trained GIFT Giver gathers information from students in an anonymous and safe environment for feedback.
 Within 24 hours, the professor and GIFT Giver meet to discuss the results and review professional development resources which might assist in making continual improvement to the teaching practice of the faculty member.
-The concerned faculty member is encouraged to share the results with there students within the next few classes.
+The concerned faculty member is encouraged to share the results with their students within the next few classes.
 To receive a GIFT for your classroom teaching, please contact any of the listed trained facilitators below.

 This service is anonymous and meant to provide validated but formative feedback to faculty.
 Results are not shared with departments, divisions, or the institution provided the information is not in violation of the faculty or student handbook.

 Please contact any of the facilitators directly by following their email addresses below.
 Sessions are confidential and not shared with your department chairs, divisional deans, or institutional leadership.

 - Dr. Vicki Madaus Knapp, Education Department

 - Dr. Sally Ann Smesko, Natural Sciences Department